QubitPi/management-blogs/docs/_posts/2021-03-29-janusgraph.md

 #### [Install Elasticsearch](https://www.elastic.co/guide/en/elasticsearch/reference/current/brew.html)

-[Running JanusGraph requires an indexing service](#configuration), we will use Elasticsearch for that purpose.
+[Running a full-fledged JanusGraph requires an indexing service](#configuration), we will use Elasticsearch for that purpose.
 Without Elasticsearch installed, JanusGraph will throw such runtime error:

 ```
 ...